joanna-miller/survey-soiree/README.md

 * To enable command `code`, open VS Code, click on View > Command Palette, type in "shell command", and click on "Shell Command: Install 'code' command in PATH"
 * Now, from your terminal, in the project's top level directory, you can run command `code .` to open project in VS Code.
 * Launch PostgreSQL to run a persistent database management server `postgres`
-* To recreate database, in the root directory of your terminal run command `rake build[survey_soiree]`
+* To recreate database, in the root directory of your terminal run command `rake db:setup`
 * To run tests using rspec, run command `rspec`
 * To run a live server, from the root level of the project directory in your terminal, run command `rails server`
 * To interact with application, navigate to http://localhost:3000/ in a web browser.